ertekin-research-group/CLAMM/CLAMM_MC/README.md

 ```

 ### Write an INPUT File
-The INPUT file is where the user defines all simulation specific paramiters.
+The INPUT file is where the user defines all simulation-specific parameters.
 An example INPUT file is shown below:
 ```text
 ALGO = 3
 STRUCTURE = POSCAR